 Have you ever wondered whether you can freeze potatoes?
-It can be such a waste to buy a large bag of potatoes which then quickly goes off.
+It can be a waste to buy a large bag of potatoes which then quickly goes off.
 The answer is yes.
 With a little preparation, popping the potatoes in the freezer can achieve great results.
+So, next time you are wondering what to do with a glut of potatoes simply look at freezing some.

 Mature potatoes can be stored for months in the dark at a temperature of 7-10°C (45-50°F).
 If you live in a warmer climate, you may find long-term storage results in loss through decay or sprouting.